DirkJanJansen/Catering-Point_of_Sale/README.md

 # Catering

-The project is in  development.
+The project is still in  development.
 Python, PyQt5 and database PostgreSQL.

 The target of the project is a cashregister for catering purposes, including tablemanagement for 100 seats,